Alignment: A pre-start alert indicating boats are properly positioned.

 Back Paddle: Backwards strokes used to reverse the boat.

-Brace the Boat: Hold paddles flat on the water to stabilize the boat during seat changes.
+Brace the Boat: Hold paddles flat on the water to stabilize boat.
+Maintain position until next command.

-Draw (Left/Right): Pulling water toward the hull to move the boat sideways.
+Draw (Left/Right): All paddlers either on left or right draw in unison toward hull to move boat sideways.

 Heads in the Boat: Stop talking and listen to the coach or steerperson.